ULHPC/tutorials/basic/getting_started/README.md

 [OAR](http://oar.imag.fr/) is an open-source batch scheduler which provides simple yet flexible facilities for the exploitation of the UL HPC clusters.

+* it permits to schedule jobs for users on the cluster resource
+* a _OAR resource_ corresponds to a node or part of it (CPU/core)
+* a _OAR job_ is characterized by an execution time (walltime) on a set of resources.
+  There exists two types of jobs:
+  * _interactive_: you get a shell on the first reserve node
+  * _passive_: classical batch job where the script passed as argument to `oarsub` is executed **on the first reserved node**

+We will now see the basic commands of OAR.

 * Connect to one of the UL HPC  frontend.
 You can request resources in interactive mode:

 		(access)$> oarsub -I